mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 4. Configure a subscription widget to collect subscribers from your site

 == Changelog ==

+= 5.0.6 =
+* Allow logged in WooCommerce customers to subscribe to the newsletter during checkout.
+* Fixed css issues in the WP admin
+* Small bugfixes and improvements

 = 5.0.5 =
 * Fix subscription widget issues for multilanguage sites